43+ Remote Learning Activities for K-12: 2026 Guide

 Create a Guide to an Area Screenshot

-Remote learning works best when it builds a sense of community through shared tasks and real-time interaction.
-According to a report by the Partnership for 21st Century Skills, collaboration is one of the four critical ‘4Cs’ for modern learning, and studies have shown that students in collaborative learning settings retain information longer than students in traditional lecture settings.
-This section highlights tools that encourage students to brainstorm together and co-author projects, ensuring that digital distance doesn’t mean social isolation.
+Remote learning works best when it builds a sense of community through shared tasks and real time interaction.
+Research on 21st century skills identifies collaboration as one of the critical "4Cs" for modern learning, and studies have shown that students in collaborative settings retain information longer than those in lecture only formats.
+Getting students to know each other first makes group work smoother; icebreaker activities are worth running before assigning collaborative projects.

 1. Collaborative Shared Slides